georgemccrae/capstone-project/README.md

 [Link to EDA](https://github.com/danch12/GA_Capstone/blob/master/EDA.ipynb)

-My initial visual analysis graphically illustrated trends in the musical components, but more importantly to illustrate that my target variable, Spotify popularity, was  skewed to be higher the more recent it is.
+My initial visual analysis graphically illustrated trends in the musical components.

-After cleaning the dataset I decided to explore the data visually.
-First I created some correlation heatmaps.
-You can see from below that there are a couple of areas that look extremely correlated, however a lot of these variables were later dropped before modeling because you would only know about them once the loan had completed.
-Having said that, the heatmap still indicates that using PCA would be a good option and this is an avenue I would like to look into in the future.
-After looking at the correlation of the variables generally, I looked the correlation between my target variable and my independent variables.
-Unfortunately almost all the most correlated variables had to be removed for the same reason as above.
-This left me with a couple of variables that had some correlation with loan outcome but nothing standout.
-The next step was to create bar graphs that visualized the distribution of good vs bad loans in different categorical variables in the data.
-Finally I used scatter graphs and histograms to further explore the relationship between various variables, focusing mainly on loanee income as on the face of it, income would seem like a key factor in loans defaulting.
+An important finding was that Spotify gives higher popularity rankings for a new releases and artists that have released new music recently.
+Therefore my target variable, Spotify popularity, was skewed to be higher the more recent it is.
+Here is Spotify's description of how it is calculated.

-Following on from this I looked at the distribution of good vs bad loans in different categorical variables in the data.
+- - > “The popularity of the track.
+The value will be between 0 and 100, with **100 being the most popular.** The popularity is calculated by algorithm and is based, in the most part, on **the total number of plays the track has had and how recent those plays are.** Generally speaking, **songs that are being played a lot now will have a higher popularity** than songs that were played a lot in the past.
+Duplicate tracks (e.g. the same track from a single and an album) are rated independently.
+Artist and album popularity is derived mathematically from track popularity.
+Note that the popularity value may lag actual popularity by a few days: the value is not updated in real time.”*

 The main takeaways from the EDA were -
-1) We should focus on lower grade loans as they seem the most volatile
+1) Rock and soul were the most popular music genres from the mid-60s to mid-70s.
+But as soul peaked in 1974 and slowly began to fade, rock continued to climb.
+Its run from 1982-86, when rock musicians occupied nearly 60% of available Hot 100 spots, is by far the most dominant stretch for any one genre.

-2) Income does not have as big of an impact on loans being paid as one may believe
+2) Despite all the attention paid to boy bands in the late '90s, it seems like R&B had no problem flourishing.
+Acts like Boyz II Men and Janet Jackson propelled the genre's popularity and ingratiated it with the masses.

-3) There does not seem like any linear seperation between the two classes so linear models may perform badly
+3) Country has had a tumultuous ride in the history of popular American music.
+It enjoyed middling popularity through the mid-'80s, when it all but dropped off the charts.
+Since 1999, however, it's seen a noticeable resurgence.

-4) PCA seems like a good tool to use in this project as many independent variables are correlated
+4) Music trends have swung in favor of pop and hip-hop in the 2010s.
+Pop has owned the largest share of Billboard spots dating back to 2006, but has seen its popularity decline slightly since 2011.
+Meanwhile, rap has come on strong in the last two years.
+In fact, rap is on pace to occupy more than 30% of Hot 100 spots this year, higher than its previous peak in 2004.